-5. Private Investment Targets for the 8th FYP
+Private Investment Targets for the 8th FYP

 The investment challenge facing the 8th FYP was noted in Table 2.
 Detailed projections under the Macroeconomic Framework for the 8th FYP yields the targets for private investment that are shown in Table 5.
 These are indicative targets but they are consistent with GDP growth targets, the projected ICORs, the public investment rate emerging from the fiscal framework and foreign financing needs of the balance of payments.
-Shortfalls in public investment and higher ICORs will further intensify the private investment to increase and additional loan financing will be needed to meet the financing needs of the BOP.
+Shortfalls in public investment and higher ICORs will further intensify the private investment requirements of the 8th FYP.
+Shortfalls in FDI will require domestic private investment to increase and additional loan financing will be needed to meet the financing needs of the BOP.
 The important point to note is that, as in any consistent macroeconomic framework, the investment financing plan is inter-linked with other macroeconomic accounts.